Medibank Life Insurance

 How do I buy Medibank life insurance?

 You can buy Medibank life insurance directly by clicking on a Medibank life insurance product in the Canstar direct life insurance comparison tables for your occupation and age, and confirming your choice of policy.
 You can apply for a quote by clicking on the link in our comparison tables.
-If you need help obtaining a quote, call Medibank on 1300 722 568 (open Mon-Sat).
+If you need help obtaining a quote, call Medibank on 1300 722 568 (open Mon-Fri).

 How much does Medibank life insurance cost?